 Ernesto Zelayandia | San Salvador, El Salvador (2015-2016)

 "Working with HRC has provided me a new perspective about global efforts to strengthen LGBT rights everywhere.
 This is an exposure I couldn't have had even working 10 years in El Salvador." --Ernesto

 Ernesto Zelayandia has three years of experience in the nonprofit sector in El Salvador and earned a Bachelor's Degree of Law from the Jesuit University of Central America José Simeón Cañas in 2011.
-Upon graduating, he worked as a lawyer in the private sector but found his true passion for human rights activism by volunteering with El Salvador's first LGBT legal clinic.
-Ernesto partnered with several other LGBTI organizations within the country and became a founding member of AMATE initiative: a project that aims to recover and preserve the historical narrative of the LGBT movement in El Salvador.
+Upon graduating, he worked as a lawyer in the private sector but found his true passion for human rights activism by volunteering with El Salvador's first LGBTQ legal clinic.
+Ernesto partnered with several other LGBTI organizations within the country and became a founding member of AMATE initiative: a project that aims to recover and preserve the historical narrative of the LGBTQ movement in El Salvador.
 He then continued on to work for Cristosal, a faith-based human rights and community development organization.
 As coordinator for the Global School program there, Ernesto developed field courses for international students to better understand human rights violations in his country.
-Currently, he is an Atlas Corps fellow with the Human Rights Campaign where he hopes to gain a greater understanding of international solidarity within the LGBT rights movement.
+Currently, he is an Atlas Corps fellow with the Human Rights Campaign where he hopes to gain a greater understanding of international solidarity within the LGBTQ rights movement.
 Through these experiences, Ernesto has gained a working knowledge of social justice, grassroots organizations, intercultural exchange and equality advocacy.
 He hopes to further pursue a career in human rights advoccy and international human rights law.

 Boysan Yakar | Istanbul, Turkey (2015)